Ball Corporation: Diversification

-In the 1950s the Ball company entered the aerospace industry.
-Laboratories for the Ball Brothers Research Corporation were established at Boulder, Colorado, and in Muncie.
-The company began manufacturing aerospace equipment in 1959.
+Throughout the 1950s the Ball company explored expanding into the aerospace industry.
+The Ball Brothers Research Corporation began operating laboratories in Boulder, Colorado, and in Muncie.
+The company first began manufacturing aerospace equipment around 1959.
 Its OSO-1 (Orbiting Solar Observatory) satellite, designed and built for the National Aeronautics and Space Administration (NASA) with $1.4 million in grants, launched into space on March 7, 1962, at Cape Canaveral, Florida.
-Its success led to additional contracts to build more satellites, a total of seven, but not without some losses.
+Its success led to additional contracts to build more satellites, a total of seven, but not without setbacks.
 An explosion killed three workers and damaged the company's OSO-2 satellite in 1964.

-The company continued to expand into other areas such as avionics, aerospace systems, and metal beverage and food containers.
+The company continued to expand into other areas including avionics, aerospace systems, and metal beverage and food containers.
 Renamed the Ball Corporation in 1969, it acquired Jeffco Manufacturing Company, a maker of recyclable aluminum beverage cans, and became the largest producer of recyclable beverage cans in the world.
 Although glass production in Muncie ceased in 1962, it continued at other Ball plants until its final glass manufacturing operations were sold in 1996.

 Ball Corporation's stock went public on July 13, 1972.
 It became a publicly traded stock company on the New York Stock Exchange in 1973.
-The stock began trading at $26 per share on the NYSE on December 17, 1973, using the trading symbol BLL.
+The stock began trading at $26 per share (not split adjusted) on the NYSE on December 17, 1973.
+Ball stock has split two-for-one six times since going public.
+Ball's trading symbol is BALL.

 Ball no longer produces its glass canning jars.
-In the early 1990s Ball exited the home-canning business, when it established a subsidiary named Alltrista, which consisted of seven smaller Ball subsidiaries that included the Ball jar and other canning-related products.
-When Altrista Corporation became a separate company in April 1993, Ball shareholders received one share of Alltrista stock for every four shares of Ball stock.
-Altrista was renamed Jarden Corporation in 2001.
-Jarden retains the license to use the Ball registered trademark on its line of home-canning products, a part of Jarden's branded consumables business.
-(Jarden produces lids for several brands of fruit jars at its Muncie plant and its jars are made by a variety of glass producers.)
+In 1996, Ball exited the home-canning business when it established a subsidiary named Alltrista, which consisted of seven smaller Ball subsidiaries that included the Ball jar and other canning-related products.
+When Alltrista Corporation became a separate company in April 1993, Ball shareholders received one share of Alltrista stock for every four shares of Ball stock.
+Alltrista was renamed Jarden Corporation in 2001.
+In 2016, Jarden merged with Newell Rubbermaid to become Newell Brands.
+Today, Newell Brands has the license to use the Ball registered trademark on its line of home-canning products.